 Sometimes, the crash wasn’t caused by a driver at all.
 Poor road conditions, broken traffic lights, or bad road design could make a government agency partially at fault.
 In those cases, you might be able to file a claim against the city, county, or state—but special rules and deadlines apply.

-Pennsylvania uses a rule called modified comparative negligence.
+Pennsylvania employs a rule known as modified comparative negligence.
 This means:

 - You can recover damages as long as you’re less than 51% at fault for the accident.